CtrlK

 Specificity

-Lists multiple specific concrete actions: 'Crafts compelling headlines, writes professional summaries, integrates healthcare keywords, and builds personal branding for medical careers.'
-These are clear, actionable capabilities.
+Lists multiple concrete actions — 'Crafts compelling headlines, writes professional summaries, integrates healthcare keywords, and builds personal branding for medical careers' — matching the score-3 anchor for specific actions rather than the partial listing expected at score 2.

 3 / 3